Go (1999 film): Critical response

-However, unlike many of the films in the subgenre, the comparisons were mostly favorable, with Roger Ebert of the Chicago Sun-Times stating that "Go is an entertaining, clever black comedy that takes place entirely in Tarantino-land....
+Roger Ebert of the Chicago Sun-Times stated that "Go is an entertaining, clever black comedy that takes place entirely in Tarantino-land....
 Go has energy and wit, and the performances are right for the material – especially Sarah Polley, who thinks fast and survives harrowing experiences, and Fichtner, the cop who is so remarkably open to new experiences."

 Janet Maslin of The New York Times praised the performances of Olyphant and Fichtner, as well as Go's energy and Liman's direction: "Artfully executed druggy flights of fancy include a hallucinatory macarena in a supermarket, a mind-reading black cat and a smart visual approximation of how it feels to be on the verge of throwing up.
 Here and elsewhere, Mr. Liman manipulates speed, light, editing and point of view vigorously and keeps the radio humming.
 He creates a film that lives up to the momentum of its title and doesn't really need much more."